Updated: Sep 27

 The Golden Circle

 You’ve probably heard of this one already as it’s Iceland’s most famous tourist route.
-Apart from the parking fee for Þingvellir National Park, should you choose to enter, there are no extra costs.
+Apart from the parking fee for Þingvellir National Park, should you choose to enter, there are no extra costs for touring the Golden Circle.
 Additionally, entry to Gullfoss waterfall and Geysir Geothermal Area (the other two main stops) are both free.

 The South Coast of Iceland